 Note.
 N = 683. *Those printed in bold are reasons with M > 2.5 on a scale of 1-4

-Partner’s behavior(s) that influence sexual compliance
+Partner behavior(s) that influence sexual compliance

-Table 4 show several behaviors performed or done by the partner to initiate or persuade participants to do a certain sexual activity.
-The most reported behaviors, in decreasing order, are saying that they love or care for the participant (60.1%), begging (38.4%), admiring the participant’s beauty or body (36.6%), negotiating (34.0%), and questioning why the participant does not want to do sexual activities (30.7%).
+Table 4 shows several behaviors performed or done by the partner to initiate or persuade participants to comply with a certain sexual activity.
+The most reported behaviors, in decreasing order, are as follows: saying that they love or care for the participant (60.1%); begging (38.4%); admiring the participant’s beauty or body (36.6%); negotiating (34.0%); and questioning why the participant does not want to perform sexual activities (30.7%).

 Table 4.
-Partner’s behavior(s) that influence sexual compliance
+Partner behavior(s) that influence sexual compliance